chayavogel/7-Noahide-Laws/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Visuals
+1:
+<img width="105" alt="image" src="https://github.com/chayavogel/Project-Phase-2/assets/118293488/3fa7f5df-e729-47c6-9baa-027953c47cd4">
 This link, located within the body text of my homepage, navigates you to the second page in my application:

+2:
-<img width="105" alt="image" src="https://github.com/chayavogel/Project-Phase-2/assets/118293488/3fa7f5df-e729-47c6-9baa-027953c47cd4">
+<img width="84" alt="image" src="https://github.com/chayavogel/Project-Phase-2/assets/118293488/035a099f-dd3e-430d-a320-65c4285c1813">
 This button is on each card in the page that renders a card for each of the Noahide Laws.
 Here you can view how many people have committed to take on each particular law.
-To commit to take on to keep on of the laws, you click this button:
+To commit to take on to keep on of the laws, you click here.
-<img width="84" alt="image" src="https://github.com/chayavogel/Project-Phase-2/assets/118293488/035a099f-dd3e-430d-a320-65c4285c1813">

-In the resources page of my application, this button will bring you to an external webpage:
+3:
 <img width="79" alt="image" src="https://github.com/chayavogel/Project-Phase-2/assets/118293488/f722d0a0-abea-4459-bc9e-848c2dc482a1">
+In the resources page of my application, this button will bring you to an external webpage.

 ## Support
 If you have any questions on how to use my application, feel free to contact me via linkedIn.